VishwaasHegde/RagaDetector/README.md

 Note: This repository currently only contains inference code, the training code and lots of experimental code can be accessed here: https://github.com/VishwaasHegde/E2ERaga
 However it is not well maintained.

+# A paper on this has been published: https://aimc2023.pubpub.org/pub/j9v30p0j/release/1
+Please cite the below if you are using this for your work:
+Narasinh, V., & Raja, S. (2023).
+Sequential Pitch Distributions for Raga Detection.
+AIMC 2023.
+Retrieved from https://aimc2023.pubpub.org/pub/j9v30p0j

 # Getting Started
 Requires `python==3.6.9`